Lethal Weapon

-We carry our entire lives around in our hands, and it has created a mental health crisis for which no cure is in sight.
+We carry our lives around in our hands.
+But cellphones and screentime have created a mental health crisis -- especially for kids -- for which no cure is in sight.

 Among the confluence of events that led to my retirement from teaching at age 63 was the invasion of technology in the classroom.

-The usurpers were too smart, too manipulative and brazenly uncaring.
-Here I was, at a teacher’s salary, pitted against youthful MENSA app developers in Silicon Valley whose pay scales and IQs exceed mine by factors of 100.
+They were ruthless.
+And relentless.
+The usurpers who created these applications were too smart, unconscionably manipulative and brazenly uncaring.
+I was, at a teacher’s salary, pitted against youthful MENSA app developers in Silicon Valley whose pay scales and IQs exceed mine by factors of 100.

 Cell Power

-In a few short years, in my lifetime, the world surrendered to cell phones.
+In a few short years, the world surrendered to cell phones.

 And why not?
-With them, living is easier, more convenient, and exponentially more dynamic.
-You are tethered: your schedule, your contacts, your finances, all institutional transactions, online shopping, driving directions, stock portfolio ... even your Friday night date rests in the palm of your hand.
-Access to every conceivable media, recorded, streamed or live is all on demand.
+With them, living is easier, more convenient, more dynamic.
+You are tethered: your schedule, your contacts, your finances, all institutional transactions, online shopping, driving directions, stock portfolio ... even your A1C count rests in the palm of your hand.
+Access to every conceivable media, recorded, streamed or live, is all on demand.

-And most important of all, it’s portable.
-In your hand, you carry one billion times the processing power of those who sent Apollo 11 on its lunar journey in 1969.
-That year, Neil Armstrong took one small step; in the subsequent half-century, we took a giant leap … into chaos.
+And most importantly, it’s portable.
+You carry billions of times the processing power of those who sent Apollo 11 to the moon in 1969.
+But 50 years after Neil Armstrong took one small step for mankind, we took a giant leap into devolution.

-Social scientists figure that over the past 50 years computing power has increased by an intrinsic value of 5 billion … and that is increasing daily.
-The collective IQ of humanity over the same period?
-A mosquito bite-sized sine wave.
+Social scientists estimate that computing power has increased by an intrinsic value of 5 billion since the moon landing, and is progressing exponentially with quantum computing.
+Now we’re entering the uncharted age of Artificial Intelligence.
+The collective IQ of humanity over the same period is a bite-sized sine wave.
+We’re one or two chromosomes removed from monkeys, and now we’re armed with a dangerous weapon in our hands.

-How do we adapt -- psychologically, socially, cognitively and especially behaviorally -- to pairing this dynamic processing power with an appositely primal psyche?
+How do we adapt -- psychologically and socially -- to pairing this dynamic processing power with an appositely primal psyche?

 We have Neolithic brains, Medieval institutions and God-like technology. — E.O.
 Wilson